m10rten/snap-ts/docs/README.md

 # **`snap-ts`**

-**snap-ts** is a TypeScript utility library designed to simplify common programming patterns, including merging objects or arrays.
+**snap-ts** is a TypeScript utility library designed to simplify common programming patterns, including merging objects or arrays and grouping data.
 This repository provides tools to streamline your code while maintaining strong type safety and flexibility.

 ---